forestgrape/coronavirus/5_epidemiological/spread_analyses.md

 ### USA
 #### Spring 2020
 * Measures: Strict measures in many areas
-* Observations: High number of severe cases in densely populated areas mainly in the North (e.g. New York)
+* Observations: High number of severe cases in densely populated areas, mainly large urban centers in the North (e.g. New York).

 #### Summer 2020
 * Observations: Moderate to high number of severe cases in the urban centres of the Sun Belt.

 #### Autumn and Winter 2020
 * Observations:
-  * High number of severe cases starting where the winter comes first: Central North and at high altitude e.g. in Colorado.
+  * High number of severe cases starting where the winter comes first: Central North and at high altitude (Colorado).
   * Early to Mid Winter 2020/2021: High case numbers in many states (less severe cases where the winter is warmer)
   * Mid to Late Winter 2021: Cases start decreasing.
 * Possible Causes: The decline starting early January 2021 is likely due a combination of factors such as 1) some built up immunity 2) awareness and caution of the population and the government after peaks around thanksgiving but no overly strict measures such as general curfews and 3) shifting the protection focus to airborne transmission (outdoor gastronomy and shopping was often allowed e.g. in New York) => people are and meet outdoors.
 Additionally the measures were adapted to the local situations.